Meridian Archetypes Part 2: The Architect

 Our gut is often referred to as our second brain.
 Much of our ability to think comes from the digestive system.
 In anthropology, the cooking of meat is often cited as one of the main reasons why humans were able to develop such complex brains.
 Many meridians play a role in our digestion process including the stomach, small intestine, gallbladder, liver, pancreas, spleen, and large intestine.
 The large intestine’s job is to absorb nutrients and water from partially digested food and to remove waste from the body.
 Our colon is contained within the large intestine and is the last stop in the digestive process before excretion.

 Even small disruptions in our large intestines can cause seemingly unrelated health issues throughout our entire body.
-When waste is not properly removed from the body, it can affect the rhythm of our heart and breath.
+When waste is not properly removed from the body, it can affect the rhythm of our heart and breathing.
 Problems in the large intestine can lead to health issues such as asthma, bad breath, bloodshot eyes, dehydration, bloating, blood pressure problems, and constipation.

 Cleanses for the large intestine and colon target the buildup of toxic substances that come from the food we eat.
 Colonics is a process where we physically remove waste build-up to aid in healthy digestive processes.
 Lymphatic drainage can also help with cleansing the body of unnecessary waste buildup in the lymphatic system.
 If excretion and absorption aren’t functioning properly, waste can build up in different parts of our body including the stomach, intestines, lymphatic system, fat cells, and skin.